shreya0626/Heart-Analysis/README.md

 ## Overview
 The **Heart Disease Prediction App** is a user-friendly tool built with **Streamlit** that uses machine learning to predict the likelihood of heart disease.
 It also provides an intuitive interface for exploratory data analysis (EDA) and model training.

+You can access the live app here: Heart Disease Prediction App.

 ## Features
 1. **Heart Disease Prediction**:
    - Users can input personal and medical details to predict their likelihood of having heart disease.